Arno’s Engram keyboard layout

 E, T, A, O, I, N, S, R, H, L, D, C, U, M, F, P, G, W, Y, B, V, K, X, J, Q, Z

-The high-frequency bigrams that contain these vowels are listed below in bold, with more than 10 billion instances:
+The highest frequency bigrams that contain two vowels are listed below in bold, with more than 10 billion instances in Peter Norvig’s analysis of Google data:

 OU, IO, EA, IE, AI, IA, EI, UE, UA, AU, UI, OI, EO, OA, OE